Skip to main content

 • You do good work within your scope

-• You're starting to see how pieces fit together
+• You're starting to see how your output helps others do theirs

 Signs you're here: